-Our net income largely depends on our ability to acquire Agency MBS at favorable spreads over our borrowing costs.
+Our net income depends on our ability to acquire Agency MBS for our portfolio at favorable spreads over our borrowing costs.
+Our net income also depends on our ability to execute the same investment strategy for the Orchid portfolio, for which we receive management fees and expense reimbursement payments.
 When we invest in Agency MBS and other investment assets, we compete with a variety of institutional investors, including mortgage REITs, insurance companies, mutual funds, pension funds, investment banking firms, banks and other financial institutions that invest in the same types of assets, the Federal Reserve Bank and other governmental entities or government sponsored entities.
 Many of these investors have greater financial resources and access to lower costs of capital than we do.
 The existence of these competitive entities, as well as the possibility of additional entities forming in the future, may increase the competition for the acquisition of mortgage related securities, resulting in higher prices and lower yields on assets.